eitellauria/Retention/README.md

 # Retention
-This is a repository for taks related to student retention
+This is a repository for tasks related to student retention